Ginholuca/proffy/README.md

 ## Proffy :octocat:

-An application that connects teachers
+An application that connects teachers with

 ### `yarn start`